fdt15/fdt15/README.md

-- Here for fun 💻
+- Here for learn, explore, fun 💻

 <!---
 fdt15/fdt15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.